paxdotdev/pax/lab-journal-zb.md

 could expose `dispatch_event()` on `RenderNode` —
 challenge is passing the right `&mut self` into the registered method call.

-Maybe we don't want to resolve RenderNodes with the instance_registry at all?
+Maybe we don't want to resolve RenderNodes with the node_registry at all?
 Can we resolve to the instance of `RootProperties`?
-The answer is probably yes, because properties are stored in an Rc<RefCell<>>, which we can clone into the instance_registry
+The answer is probably yes, because properties are stored in an Rc<RefCell<>>, which we can clone into the node_registry

-So: Engine has an id and an event, looks up id in instance_registry, gets an Rc<RefCell<PropertiesCoproduct>>
+So: Engine has an id and an event, looks up id in node_registry, gets an Rc<RefCell<PropertiesCoproduct>>

 That PropertiesCoproduct needs to be unwrapped so the right